flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 Certain low quality categories are filtered out.
 Please see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#categories-and-keywords) for more details.

+If this error is accompanied with `desktop-file-low-quality-category`, it means that all categories set in desktop file or Metainfo file were filtered.

 ### appstream-missing-developer-name

 **Exceptions allowed**: No